Oct. 5 & 6, 2017

 Presented by Georgia Farm to School Alliance, hosted by Georgia Organics.

-The Farm to School movement connects schools and local farms in an effort to serve healthy meals in school cafeterias, improve student nutrition, and increase farm and gardening educational opportunities.
-This year’s Summit welcomes farmers, teachers, school nutrition staff, students, parents, and others interested in learning more about Georgia’s farm to school community.
+The Farm to School Summit connects schools, early care centers, and local farms and distributors to serve and champion healthy, local meals in cafeterias, improve student nutrition, and increase farm and gardening educational opportunities.
+This year’s Summit welcomes farmers, teachers, early care educators and administrators, school nutrition staff, students, parents, and others interested in learning more about Georgia’s farm to school movement.

-- Networking with experts at the state, district, and school level that will inspire and help further your community’s work
+- Networking reception to help you connect with experts at the state, district, and school level that will inspire and help further your community’s work

 The Georgia Farm to School Summit is coordinated by the Georgia Farm to School Alliance, a network that joins statewide agencies working in food, farming, and nutrition to coalesce resources and support for Farm to School, and to create a dialogue for building statewide programming.
 Members include: Action for Healthy Kids, Athens Land Trust, Georgia Alliance for a Healthier Generation, Captain Planet Foundation, Children’s Healthcare of Atlanta Strong4Life, Food Bank of Northeast Georgia, Georgia Department of Agriculture; Georgia Department of Public Health; Georgia School Nutrition Association, University of Georgia Cooperative Extension Service; the Georgia Department of Education; Georgia Organics; Georgia Farm Bureau; Georgia Fruit and Vegetable Growers Association; HealthmPowers, and the United States Department of Agriculture, Food and Nutrition Service.